terlar/docker-spotify-pulseaudio/README.md

 3. Restart PulseAudio.

-4. [Install Docker](http://docs.docker.io/en/latest/installation/) if you haven't already
+4. [Install Docker](http://docs.docker.io/en/latest/installation/) if you haven't already.

 5. Clone this repository and change to the directory: